 Specialist Equipment Allowance - used to help buy equipment needed because of their disability.

-Non-Medical Helpers Allowance - used to help pay for support workers such as British Sign Language interpreters or mobility trainers.
+Non-Medical Helper Allowance - used to help pay for support workers such as British Sign Language interpreters or mobility trainers.

 Travel Allowance - used for any additional study-related travel costs because of their disability.